Home Windows 7 Vista Themes Freeware Privacy

-Repairing an unbootable Windows 7 can be a difficult task as you can’t use Windows tools or third-party tools like Easy BCD to repair Windows startup.
+Repairing an unbootable Windows 7 installation can be a difficult task as you can’t use Windows tools or third-party tools like Easy BCD to repair Windows startup.

 Windows 7 new logo